Xunius/Menotexport/README.md

 to a plain text file, and format the information in a sensible structure.

+## Installation

+- For Linux (or Mac), download the zip and unzip to any folder.
+Make sure you have all the dependencies listed below and Python 2.7.

+- For Windows, only need to get the `Menotexport-win64.zip` file.

 ## Usage

+### Command line

 ```
 python menotexport.py [-h] [-e] [-m] [-n] [-w] [-s] dbfile outputdir